-Meanwhile, place the egg whites, sugar, and vanilla in the bowl of a stand mixer fitted with a whisk attachment and whisk until the mixture forms soft peaks.
-Place the cream in a clean medium bowl and whip with a whisk to medium peaks.
+- Whisk The Eggs: Meanwhile, place the egg whites, sugar, and vanilla in the bowl of a stand mixer fitted with a whisk attachment and whisk until the mixture forms soft peaks.
+Place the cream in a second clean medium bowl and whip with a whisk to medium peaks.

-Fold the whipped cream mixture together with 2/3 of the strawberry puree and reserve the remaining puree for garnish.
-Add in half the meringue (egg white mixture) and fold until combiend.
+- Fold The Parfait Together: Fold the whipped cream mixture together with 2/3 of the strawberry puree and reserve the remaining puree for garnish.
+Add in half the meringue (egg white mixture) and fold until combined.
 Add the remaining meringue carefully until just incorporated.

 - Freeze The Parfait: Line a large muffin tin or loaf pan with plastic wrap then pour the mixture into the forms.
 Freeze for 4 to 5 hours or until firm.
 To serve, remove the parfait from the freezer for 10 minutes.
 Slice or unmold then place on plates with berries and puree and serve.